mjanschek/trumpTweets/README.md

 ## Getting started

 ### Quickstart
-- (optional) Create a new directory, this is your working directory %WORKING_DIR% now
+- Unpack %PROJECT_DIR%/release_0.1.zip into a directory, this is you %WORKING_DIR% now
-  * Copy all files in %PROJECT_DIR%/target into this folder
-- Unpack all provided data files into this folder
 - Execute %WORKING_DIR%/startTweetStream.sh

 ### Building the project